dazuma/toys/README.md

-Note that if you normally run Rake with Bundler (e.g. `bundle exec rake test`), you may need to add toys to your Gemfile and invoke toys with Bundler as well (i.e. `bundle exec toys test`) in order for Toys to run your Rake task successfully.
-However, when Toys is not wrapping Rake, normal practice is *not* to use Bundler.
+Note that if you normally run Rake with Bundler (e.g. `bundle exec rake test`), you may need to add toys to your Gemfile and invoke toys with Bundler as well (i.e. `bundle exec toys test`).
+This is because Toys is just calling the Rake API to run your task, and, well, if your Rake task requires a bundle, then you need to set it up.
+However, when Toys is not wrapping Rake, typical practice is actually *not* to use Bundler.
 Toys provides its own mechanisms to activate and even install needed gems for you.

 So far, we've made Toys a front-end for your Rake tasks.
 This may be useful by itself.
 Toys lets you pass command line arguments "normally" to tools, whereas Rake requires a weird square bracket syntax (which may also require escaping depending on your shell.)
-Toys also provides more sophisticated online help.
+Toys also provides more sophisticated online help than Rake does.

 But you also might find Toys a more natural way to *write* tasks, and indeed you can often rewrite an entire Rakefile as a Toys file and get quite a bit of benefit in readability and maintainability.
 For an example, see the [Toys file for the Toys repo itself](https://github.com/dazuma/toys/blob/master/toys/.toys.rb).
-This is one of the Toys files that I use to develop, test, and release Toys itself.
-You'll notice most of it consists of template expansions.
-Toys provides templates for a lot of common build, test, and release tasks for Ruby gems.
+It contains the Toys scripts that I use to develop, test, and release Toys itself.
+Yes, Toys is self-hosted.
+You'll notice most of this Toys file consists of template expansions.
+Toys provides templates for a lot of common build, test, and release tasks for Ruby projects.

 If you're feeling adventurous, try translating some of your Rake tasks into native Toys tools.
 You can do so in your existing `.toys.rb` file.
-Keep the `expand :rake` at the *end* of the file, and locate your tools (whether simple tools or template expansions) before it.
+Keep the `expand :rake` line at the *end* of the file, and locate your tools (whether simple tools or template expansions) before it.
 That way, your Toys-native tools will take precedence, and `expand :rake` will proxy out to Rake only for the remaining tasks.

 ### Learning more

-This introduction should be enough to get you started, but Toys is a deep tool with many more features, all explained in detail in the [User Guide](https://www.rubydoc.info/gems/toys/file/docs/guide.md).
+This introduction should be enough to get you started.
+However, Toys is a deep tool with many more features, all explained in detail in the [User Guide](https://www.rubydoc.info/gems/toys/file/docs/guide.md).

 For example, Toys lets you create tool namespaces and "subtools", and search